 If there is a discrepancy between the Engineer's acceptance test result and the Contractor's test result, the Contractor may ask for the Dispute Resolution sample to be tested.
-If the Dispute Resolution sample substantiates the original acceptance test result, the Contractor, after two such Dispute Resolution samples, will be charged a fee of \$125 for all further Dispute Resolution cores that substantiate the acceptance test result.
-If the Dispute Resolution sample substantiates the Contractor will not be charged a fee.
+The Contractor may request up to two dispute resolution samples be tested per calendar year without charge.
+Any additional Dispute Resolution samples run at the Contractors request where the results substantiate the acceptance test result will be assessed a fee of \$125.
+Any additional Dispute Resolution samples that substantiate the Contractors test result will not be assessed the fee.